dgaydukov/cert-aws/sa/files/sa.md

 So it's not durable, once EC2 instance stop/restart/fail all data would be lost.
 It's not available for all ec2 types, only for [some of them](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes)
 You still have to use at lease 1 EBS + additional instance store.
 For some types you can select to remove instance store, but ebs should be present always.
+There are a few limitations compared to ebs:
-So you can't create ec2 without ebs.
-It's differ from EBS cause it's directly attach to machine (ebs connected via network) and provide lowest latency.
+* you can't create ec2 with only ephemeral storage without ebs
+* differ from EBS cause it's directly attach to machine (ebs connected via network) and provide lowest latency
+* by default disk is unencrypted, and compare to ebs you can't set up encryption.
+If you need it you have to implement either disk-level encryption or file-system-level encryption
+* you can't backup instance store same way you can back up ebs.
+You have to ssh to machine and copy data from instance store to ebs using `rsync`
+* you can't create snapshot/image from instance store.
+You have to ssh to machine and manually create ami using Amazon EC2 AMI tools for instance store you create manifest & files, build it into bundle, and upload bundle to s3, register AMI from s3.
+When you run this ami, aws fetch bundle from s3 and create ec2 from this bundle for ebs you can create snapshot for volume, and then image from snapshot.
+You can also create image directly from ec2 console.

 ###### CloudFront
 CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.